-- 4.1 The Shire of Dardanup's IT facilities and services will be protected by effective management of cyber security risks at all levels of the organisation as laid down in the Council's IT policies and procedures. - 4.2 Use of IT facilities and services must comply with the Council's policies and relevant legislation.
-Examples of legal regulation include privacy, copyright, government information (public access), equal employment opportunity, intellectual property and workplace health and safety. - 4.3 The IT facilities and services will be provided, managed and operated such that:
+- 4.1 The Shire of Dardanup's ICT facilities and services will be protected by effective management of cyber security risks at all levels of the organisation as laid down in the Council's IT policies and procedures. - 4.2 Use of ICT facilities and services must comply with the Council's policies and relevant legislation.
+Examples of legal regulation include privacy, copyright, government information (public access), equal employment opportunity, intellectual property and workplace health and safety.

-- 4.3.1 The 'Critical Security Controls' maintained by the Shire of Dardanup are adopted to establish a broad and effective defensive base.
-This is an evidence based, pragmatic and practical approach that recognises an expert consensus agreement on priority controls. - 4.3.2 Security critical infrastructure, application services and data are individually identified and are subject to risk-based management and additional controls as appropriate. - 4.3.3 A monitoring program is approved annually to ensure ongoing effectiveness of cyber security that includes activities such as auditing, log and event analysis, vulnerability scanning and penetration testing. - 4.3.4 Disaster recovery plans for security critical applications and foundational IT infrastructure are developed and maintained and an associated testing program is approved annually.
+- 4.3 The ICT facilities and services will be provided, managed and operated such that: - 4.3.1 The 'Critical Security Controls' maintained by the Shire of Dardanup are adopted to establish a broad and effective defensive base.
+This is an evidence based, pragmatic and practical approach that recognises an expert consensus agreement on priority controls. - 4.3.2 Security critical infrastructure, application services and data are individually identified and are subject to risk-based management and additional controls as appropriate. - 4.3.3 A monitoring program is approved annually to ensure ongoing effectiveness of cyber security that includes activities such as auditing, log and event analysis, vulnerability scanning and penetration testing. - i.
+Disaster recovery plans for security critical applications and foundational IT infrastructure are developed and maintained and an associated testing program is approved annually. - ii.
+Staff will receive cyber awareness training and, from time to time testing may be undertaken eg: Phishing simulation, to gauge the effectives of the training and assist with staff education.